Setting up MFA for generic NetIDs

 - only 5 people can setup MFA via the authenticator app

-Best practise:
+Best practice:

 - The best option for MFA for a generic account is to add MFA using the authenticator app.

-Adding MFA to the Microsoft Authenticator app
+Adding MFA to the Microsoft Authenticator app:

 1. Login to https://aka.ms/mfasetup

-If this is a new generic account you will be prompted to setup MFA
+2. Enter email address and password for the account (If this is a new generic account you will be prompted to setup MFA)

-3. Click NEXT
+3. Click NEXT.

 5. Click Next again

-6. You will see a QR code on the next screen open the Microsoft Authenticator app on your phone (if you do not have it installed you can install it from the Apple App Store or Google Play Store
+Open the Microsoft Authenticator app on your phone (if you do not have it installed you can install it from the Apple App Store or Google Play Store- the blue icon of the Authenticator app is shown below):

 8. Next select 'Scan a QR code'